uboslinux/ubos-docs/sphinx/developers/understanding/listnetconfigs.rst

 such as DNS, firewall, and the like.

 UBOS knows about a set of possible netconfigs, but in the general case, only some of them can be applied to the current device.
-For example, a 'router' netconfig requires the device to have at least two network interfaces.
+For example, netconfig that implements a router requires the device to have at least two network interfaces.

 This command iterates through the netconfigs defined in Perl package ``UBOS::Networking::NetConfigs``, determines which of those apply, and prints them.